apigee/api-platform-samples/sample-proxies/README.md

 For instructions and deploy scripts, refer to /setup directory in the base directory of API Platform Samples distribution.

-# Contribute

-If you have a sample that you would like to have considered for inclusion:

-1. Create a branch on the Github repository
-2. Create a README and an invoke.sh file
-3. Update the /setup/deply script with your sample
-4. Push your changes to the branch you created
-5. Issue a pull request

-We will review your sample and iterate with you as necessary to make it useful to the API Platform developer community.

 # Get support

 Post to the Apigee Developer Forum at: